A Survey of Neutrino Flavor Models and the Neutrinoless Double Beta Decay Funnel: Introduction

-We aim to provide a comprehensive study of viable categories of conceivable flavor models which make predictions for $|m_{\beta\beta}|$ and determine the fractions of predicted parameter space which fall into the funnel region within the constraints of the latest neutrino oscillation data.
+We aim to provide a comprehensive study of viable categories of conceivable predictions phenomenologically related to the structure of existing flavor models discussed in the literature which make predictions for $|m_{\beta\beta}|$ and determine the fractions of predicted parameter space which fall into the funnel region within the constraints of the latest neutrino oscillation data.
 That is, we are investigating whether or not categories of flavor models that have been studied in the literature containing any conceivable models prefer to be in the funnel.
-Even though a particular focus of our work is the funnel region we will also present a global overview of the preferred regions of parameter space in these categories of models to demonstrate the existence and location of theoretically motivated regions of observables.
+Even though a particular focus of our work is the funnel region we will also present a global overview of the preferred regions of parameter space in these phenomenological categories of models to demonstrate the existence and location of theoretically motivated regions of observables.
 The advantage of doing such a study before experimental limits reach the normal hierarchy is to understand what ranges of observables models predict \emph{before} the measurements are made.
-This can guide future work both from the experimental and theoretical side as we identify preferred regions of parameter space which can serve as targets to focus experimental efforts on.
-From the theoretical side we give a detailed overview of different categories of flavor models which make predictions for $0\nu\beta\beta$, asses their validity by comparing their predictions to current knowledge of the mixing parameters and bounds on the absolute mass scale, and calculate their preferred regions of parameter space.
+This can guide future work both from the experimental and theoretical sides as we identify preferred regions of parameter space which can serve as targets to focus experimental efforts on.
+From the theoretical side we give a detailed overview of different categories of flavor models which make predictions for $0\nu\beta\beta$, assess their validity by comparing their predictions to current knowledge of the mixing parameters and bounds on the absolute mass scale, and calculate their preferred regions of parameter space.
 Our work can thereby provide important guidance for future model building work.
+We focus on the low scale application of these predictions so our results do not depend on any details of neutrino mass generation; therefore, we do not include potential renormalization group effects on the running of the parameters that may be present in some scenarios.

-This paper is organized as follows: we will start with a short introduction to 0$\nu\beta\beta$ in sec.~\ref{sec:0nubb}, then we explain and discuss the categories of models we consider including our results in secs.~\ref{sec:results}, \ref{sec:discussion}, and conclude in sec.~\ref{sec:conclusions}.
+This paper is organized as follows: we will start with a short introduction to 0$\nu\beta\beta$ in sec.~\ref{sec:0nubb}, then we explain and discuss the categories of predictions we consider including our results in secs.~\ref{sec:results}, \ref{sec:discussion}, and conclude in sec.~\ref{sec:conclusions}.